Roosevelt Hotel/Tropicana Bar

 People say that until today, her troubled, unhappy soul still roams her old suite 1200, as well as other parts of the hotel.
 The most notable apparitions involve a full-length mirror that used to be in her old suite.
 The sightings got so bad; the staff was forced to move the mirror in the hallway to avoid losing guests.

 Her ghost has also been seen dancing in the Blossom Ballroom, the venue of the first-ever Academy Awards.
+This eerie sight adds to the growing legend of the haunted hotel in LA, where the spirits of Hollywood’s past still seem to linger in the shadows.

 Montgomery Clift